KevinJordan777/azure-network-protocols/README.md

 Create an “ACCOUNTANTS” Security Group, assign permissions,

-The above permissions were set with the intention to allow normal domain users access to only read accessable files, while allowing members of the ACCOUNTING security group the ability to read and write inside of the files.
+Normal domain users are granted permission to only read from the "read-access" group, read and write in the "write-acces" group, and not acces the "no-access" group at all.
+Admin only are allowed permission to acces the "no access" group.

 <h2>Actions and Observations</h2>